Today's Articles

 In 1989, the U.S. Congress began an investigation to determine whether Pierce had engaged in mismanagement and abuse of resources and funds as secretary of HUD.
 The investigators concluded that, under Pierce, the department had become a center of influence peddling and favoritism toward Pierce's friends and political allies.
 They reported that Pierce and his aides may have illegally steered large amounts of government money toward projects developed by influential Republicans.

-As a result, according to the investigators, millions, if not billions, of dollars were wasted.
-The funded projects involved the renovation of low-income housing.
+According to the investigators, millions, if not billions, of dollars were wasted as a result.
+The funded projects involved renovating low-income housing.
 In early 1990, a special prosecutor was appointed to determine whether Pierce or his aides had committed any crimes.
 The scope of the prosecutor's investigation was later expanded to cover several other areas, including Pierce's role in several other housing programs.

 The first black to serve in Ronald Reagan's cabinet, Samuel Pierce, died in November 2000.